Archi people

-The Archi people (Archi: аршишттиб, arshishttib, Арчияр, archiyar) are an ethnic group who live in eight villages in Southern Dagestan, Russia.
+The Archi people (Archi: аршишттиб, arshishttib, Арчияр, archiyar) are an ethnic group who live in eight villages in southern Dagestan, Russia.
 Archib is the 'parent village' of these, because three months a year the whole community used to reassemble in Archi to engage in communal work.
 Their culture is one of the most distinct and best-preserved of all the cultures of Dagestan.

 They have a total population of about 1,200, and speak their own language.
-Their habitat is about 2,000 meters above sea level in the Kara-Koisu basin of a range of the Caucasus.
+Their habitat is about 2,000 meters above sea level in the Kara-Koisu basin in the Caucasus.

 History

 The origin of the Archi people is unknown.
 Their name was first mentioned in the historical chronicles written by Muhammed Rafi from Shirvan in the 13th or 14th century.
 They were part of the Avar community Dursakh (or Rissib) and from time to time paid tribute to the Gazikumukh Khanate.
 They became subjects of the Russian Empire after Dagestan was annexed by Russia in 1813.
 According to the Brockhaus and Efron Encyclopedic Dictionary there were 802 Archis in Gazikumukh Okrug in 1886.
 Since 1899 they were part of the Gunib Okrug, Dagestan Oblast.

 In 1921 they became part of the Dagestan ASSR.
 According to the First All-Union Census of the Soviet Union in 1926 there were 863 Archis in the Soviet Union.
 In the next censuses they were not considered a separate ethnic group, but rather as a subgroup of Avars.
 According to the Great Soviet Encyclopedia in the 1959 Soviet Census, all Archis declared themselves as Avars, though still preserving their native language and some ethnographic features.
 The 2002 Russian Census registered 89 Archis in Russia, which were again considered to be a subgroup of Avars.
 In the 2010 Russian Census there were only 12 Archis.